syntithenai/lambda-oauth-login-system/README.md

 This repository provides a web based login system that can be deployed to AWS Lambda.

-The login system provides a complete Open Auth system supporting social login.
+The login system provides a complete Open Auth implementation supporting social login.

 The system relies on a mongo database to persist user and token data.

 The system delivers JWT tokens for authentication without a call back to the central service.

 Included are
-- react package with components for the login system and using the login system from another domain.
+- react package with components for using the login system.
 - client folder which is the web UI
 - api folder containing serverless deployment artifacts and api routes for login and open auth.
 - example independant serverless app/service integrating login system on a different domain (cross window messaging)